 Recently, we had the opportunity to speak publicly with Lucy Matthews of Pinterest about a shift in the Pinterest algorithm which is already impacting Creators and marketers today and will continue to grow in influence over the next year.
 The shift means that Pin recency, or “freshness” is becoming a more important factor in Pin distribution than ever before, and that resharing content frequently is becoming less and less effective.

-A “fresh” Pin is an image which has never before been saved to Pinterest.
-Pinterest noticed users responding favorably to fresh content, so is adjusting the mix of content in the feed and search results to show more fresh Pins.
+A “fresh” Pin is a new URL that has not been on Pinterest before.
+Pinterest noticed users responding favorably to fresh content, so it is adjusting the mix of content in the feed and search results to show more fresh Pins.

-While quality relevant content will still appear, you should be seeing more fresh content appearing alongside it, meaning your new Pins can take off faster than ever before, while your best older content can still send you meaningful traffic. 🎉
+While quality relevant content will still appear, you should be seeing more fresh content appearing, meaning your new content can take off faster than ever before, while your best older content can still send you meaningful traffic.

-Pinterest Marketing in 2020 – Shifting Focus to More Pin Creation
+Pinterest Marketing in 2020 – Shifting Focus to More Content Creation

-Knowing that creating a new image for an existing piece of content can vastly improve your reach (and traffic!), many are shifting their focus from mostly curation (sharing mostly other people’s Pins and resharing their own Pins frequently) to much more creation.
+Knowing that creating new images for content and targeting them to different audiences can vastly improve your reach (and traffic!), many are shifting their focus from mostly curation (sharing mostly other people’s Pins and resharing their own Pins frequently) to much more creation- of content on their sites and images that can appear in a new search.

 While the increasing value of fresh does present challenges to Pinterest marketers, the opportunities are exciting.

-It’s been clear for a while that creating new images is crucial to Pinterest marketing success.
+It’s been clear for a while that creating new content is crucial to Pinterest marketing success.

-As you send out different images, you can watch which resonate best with your audience, allowing you to adapt and optimize your images over time.
+Although Pinterest discourages Pinning many images for the same piece of content, you can experiment with a few creative treatments for each audience or context you’re showcasing.
+This allows you to watch which resonate best with your audience, allowing you to adapt and optimize your images over time.
 Build success upon success!

 How to Schedule Multiple Pin Images with Tailwind